TheOdinProject/curriculum/new_org/ruby/advanced_building_blocks.md

     > end
     1!
 2!
 3! =>[1,2,3]         # Identical to the first case.

 Just like methods, some blocks take inputs, others do not.
 Some return important information, others do not.
-Blocks let you use the implicit **return** (whatever's on the last line) but NOT `return`, since that will actually return you from whatever method actually called the block.
+Blocks let you use the implicit **return** (whatever's on the last line) but NOT `return`, since that will return you from whatever method actually called the block.

-Blocks are used as arguments to other functions (like `each`), just like the normal arguments that you see between the parentheses... they just happen to always be listed last and on their own because they tend to take up multiple lines.
+Blocks are used as arguments to other methods (like `#each`), just like the normal arguments that you see between the parentheses... they just happen to always be listed last and on their own because they tend to take up multiple lines.
 Don't think of them as anything too special.
-The `each` method isn't special either, it's just built to accept a block as an argument.
+The `#each` method isn't special either, it's just built to accept a block as an argument.

-How does `each` take a block then?
+How does `#each` take a block then?
 Through the magic of **the `yield` statement**, which basically says "run the block right here".
 When you write your own methods, you don't even need to specially declare that you'd like to accept a block.
-It will just be there waiting for you when you call `yield` inside your method.  `yield` can **pass parameters to your block** as well.
-See this made-up version of the `each` method to get an idea of what's happening under the hood.
+It will just be there waiting for you when you call `yield` inside your method.

+`yield` can **pass parameters to your block** as well.
+See this made-up version of the `#each` method to get an idea of what's happening under the hood.
 We'll put this method into the Array class so you can call it directly on an array (like `[1,2,3].my_each`) instead of having to take the array as an argument like `my_each([1,2,3])`:

     class Array
       def my_each